wxmohd/PhishSecure/README.md

 # 📧 Phishing Email Analyzer

 A web-based application that uses AI-powered machine learning to detect phishing **email domains** based on patterns and structure.
-Users can paste an email address or upload a `.eml` file, and the system will analyze the **sender domain** for phishing indicators and return a risk assessment.
+Users can paste an email address, and the system will analyze the **sender domain** for phishing indicators and return a risk assessment.

 ---